cosmos/sdk-tutorials/academy/2-cosmos-concepts/4-messages.md

 ## Messages and the transaction lifecycle

-Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus engine.
-As you might recall, Tendermint is agnostic to the transaction interpretation and has absolute finality.
+Transactions containing one or more valid messages are serialized and confirmed by CometBFT.
+As you might recall, CometBFT is agnostic to the transaction interpretation and has absolute finality.
 When a transaction is included in a block, it is confirmed and finalized with no possibility of chain re-organization or cancellation.

 The confirmed transaction is relayed to the Cosmos SDK application for interpretation.
 Each message is routed to the appropriate module via `BaseApp` using `MsgServiceRouter`. `BaseApp` decodes each message contained in the transaction.
 Each module has its own `MsgService` that processes each received message.